Matheus2212/js-validation-notification/README.md

 I'm still trying to find a better way to call this securityKey function though... any suggestions? :-)

+PLEASE NOTE: The `securityKey` function gives the `validationSecurityKey` name for the cookie.
+So, you ***CAN'T HAVE MORE THAN ONE SECURITY KEY INPUT ON THE SAME PAGE***.
+You'll have to build a workaround with this.

 ---
 #### And that's it!